 pow() clearly expresses that its arguments are only positional via the / marker, but this at the moment is only documentational, Python developers cannot write such syntax.

 In addition, there are some functions with particularly interesting semantics:

 - range(), which accepts an optional parameter to the left of its required parameter.

 - dict(), whose mapping/iterator parameter is optional and semantically must be positional-only.
 Any externally visible name for this parameter would occlude that name going into the **kwarg keyword variadic parameter dict!

 Obviously one can simulate any of these in pure Python code by accepting (*args, **kwargs) and parsing the arguments by hand.
-But this results in a disconnect between the Python function signature and what it actually accepts, not to mention the work of implementing said argument parsing and the lack of clarity in the resulting signature.
+But this results in a disconnect between the Python function signature and what the function actually accepts, not to mention the work of implementing said argument parsing and the lack of clarity in the resulting signature.

-A similar PEP with a broader scope (PEP 457) was proposed to define the syntax.
-This PEP builds on top of part of it to define and provide an implementation for the / syntax on function signatures.
+A similar PEP with a broader scope (PEP 457) was proposed earlier to define the syntax.
+This PEP builds partially on top of that, to define and provide an implementation for the / syntax in function signatures.